jewettaij/visfd/doc/doc_filter_mrc.md

 filter to your image.
 The morphological opening of an image is defined as an [erosion followed by a dilation](https://scikit-image.org/docs/dev/api/skimage.morphology.html#skimage.morphology.opening).
+*(Similarly, the closing is defind by dilation followed by erosion.)*
-Opening removes small objects, while closing removes small holes.
+Opening removes small bright regions, while closing removes dark holes.
 The size of the objects removed is determined by the *thickness* parameter (which is in physical units, not voxels, unless the [-w 1](#Voxel-Width) argument is used).
-*(Details: A spherical structure-factor with radius=thickness is used.)*
+*(Details: A flat spherical structure-factor with radius=thickness is used.)*
 These operations have not been optimized for speed.